I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Doctors warned that the next 72 hours were crucial.
 Without oxygen for so long, Annie could have suffered irreversible damage to her brain and heart.
 Even survival might mean permanent disability.

 In the intensive care unit, Annie lay motionless, surrounded by machines, wires, and monitors.
-A cap measured brain activity.
+A machine measured brain activity.
 Tubes helped her breathe.
 Her small body looked fragile beneath the medical equipment.
-Dave and Kathy felt completely helpless—unable to fix anything, unable to wake her, unable to know the future.
+Dave and Kathy felt completely helpless unable to fix anything, unable to wake her, unable to know the future.

 Word spread quickly through their church and community.
 Soon dozens of people filled the hospital waiting room, crying out to God for a miracle.
 Others gathered miles away, lifting Annie’s name in prayer.
 Hope began to rise not from medical reports, but from faith.

 That Sunday, their home church held a special prayer service.
-Voices united with one simple declaration:
+Voices united with one simple declaration:“Rise, Annie, rise.” ( I love that, don;t you?)

 The prayers did not stop.
 They continued through the day, through the night, and into the unknown hours ahead.